kevindimayuga/professional-portfolio-kd/README.md

 The following steps were taken to complete the project:
 - Review the purpose of the project, the user story and acceptance criteria
-- Review the ins and outs of refactoring code
+- Review the basics to starting a web application
 - Review semantic HTML elements and structure
-- Review CSS
+- Review CSS and advanced CSS
 - Review code accessibility standards
-- Refactor HTML and CSS
 - Create Professional README file
 - Add website image to README file
 - Deploy website to GitHub Pages
-- Submit screenshot of webpage and URLs to webpage and GitHub Repo
+- Submit URLs to deployed webpage and GitHub Repo

 HTML Updates
 ```